-Under the Public Health and Wellbeing Act 2008, councils are required to prepare a municipal public health and wellbeing plan within a period of 12 months after each general election of the council, and for councils to have regard to the state public health and wellbeing plan when preparing a MPHWP.
+Under the Public Health and Wellbeing Act 2008, councils are required to prepare a four-year municipal public health and wellbeing plan within 12 months after each general election of the council, and are required to have regard to the state public health and wellbeing plan when preparing a MPHWP.

 The Victorian public health and wellbeing plan 2019-2023 recognises that climate change is a leading threat to health and wellbeing and tackling climate change and its impact on health is included as one of four key focus areas in the plan.

 Guidance for municipal public health and wellbeing planning

 The Tackling climate change and its impacts on health through municipal public health and wellbeing planning: Guidance for local government, 2020 has been developed to assist councils in meeting their legislative obligations.

 It draws on the current scientific understanding of climate change and its impacts on health and councils’ experiences to date.
 It highlights opportunities for councils to protect and improve the health and wellbeing of their communities through climate change action and builds on the significant work that councils are already delivering across Victoria.

 The guidance provides examples of strategies across a number of theme areas that could be taken by councils, as well as a number of case studies of strategies that have been implemented by Victorian councils.
 The theme areas include:

 - emergency management